-Tips for turning your brown bananas into the best banana bread EVER!
-This classic banana bread recipe is easy to make and a family favorite!
-It is guaranteed to be your go to banana bread recipe!
+Easy Banana Bread Recipe- Tips for turning your brown bananas into the best banana bread EVER!
+The bread is moist, perfectly sweet, and bursting with banana flavor.
+It is a family favorite!

 I am super excited because we are talking ALL about Banana Bread.
 Yes, I get excited about banana bread because it is one of my favorite things to bake and eat.
 I am always asking myself, “What can I do with bananas that are going bad?”
 The answer is always BANANA BREAD!
 Who doesn’t love a warm slice of banana bread slathered in butter?

 I have baked and eaten A LOT of banana bread in my days.
-I love making different versions, like my famous Chocolate Banana Bread, but today we are talking about classic banana bread.
-Banana bread that will remind you of your mom’s recipe or your grandma’s recipe…but even better.
-This moist banana bread has an intense banana flavor and the perfect amount of sweetness.
-It is our favorite quick bread!
+I love making different versions, like my famous Chocolate Banana Bread and Chocolate Chip Banana Bread, but today we are talking about the classic.

-- To make banana bread you need to start with bananas that are going bad…or if you ask me bananas that are turning GOOD!
-I LOVE it when my bananas turn brown because that means banana bread.
-The ideal banana for banana bread is yellow with lots of brown spots.
+- The ideal banana for banana bread is BROWN.
 You want them more brown than yellow.
 The bananas should be overripe.
 Brown bananas are what make banana bread sweet and moist.

 - Can you make banana bread with fresh bananas?
 Overripe bananas are best, but if you are in a pinch, you can ripen the bananas by baking them in the oven.
 Place unpeeled bananas on a baking sheet and bake at 250°F until soft, about 15-20 minutes.
 Let the bananas cool.
 Peel, mash, and get baking!

-Ok, now that we know all about bananas, it is time to make some banana bread!
+Ok, it’s time to make some bread!
 I love this recipe because you don’t even need a mixer, you can make it by hand!
 It is so simple and the best banana bread you will ever eat!

 - Whisk it up.
 For the dry ingredients, I whisk together all-purpose flour, baking soda, salt, and a little cinnamon.
 You can leave the cinnamon out, but I love the hint of cinnamon.
 You can also add a pinch of nutmeg if you wish.